 I don’t know about you but I had no idea what correctional nursing would be like 10 years ago when I showed up for my first position in the field.
 Of course, it didn’t turn out to be anything like I imagined…other than it involved working behind bars.
 Correctional nursing practice is unique.
 According to the Correctional Nursing Scope and Standards of Practice our specialty is a combination of acute care, emergency, community health, psychiatric, women’s health, and palliative care.
 Wow, that’s a lot to know about!
 On top of that, we often practice in low-resourced settings where we must be a jack-of-all-trades in being able to fulfil a number of roles that are likely delegated to others in a traditional setting.
 For example, many correctional nurses must be able to draw labs, take an EKG, and give a respiratory treatment.
 All of those functions are most often performed by ancillary staff in an acute care setting.
 So, if you are new to corrections, you may need to ramp up or brush up on some skills.
-Here is a list of top skills* needed to function as a correctional nurse.
+Here is a list of Top Ten Skills for Correctional Nurses

 Who knew we would need to deal with teeth as nurses?
 Yet many a nursing sick call request is tooth related.
 Become friends with the site dentist and ask for help and mentoring in dental assessment skills.
 Get a jump start on understanding dental infections with this short video.